Walking Bassline Basics – Free Online Bass Lesson

 Elite Music is a music school in Toronto offering bass lessons.
 Call us at 416-406-5355 for a trial music lesson.

-In this free online bass lesson we will discuss the fundamentals of constructing a walking bassline.
+In this free online bass lesson, we will discuss the fundamentals of constructing a walking bassline.
 Knowing how to play a walking bassline is a very useful skill.
 If you want to play jazz it is essential, but it is also prevalent in blues and rock among other genres.

 The chief feature of a walking bass line is that it is played in quarter notes.
 While it is not necessary, it is often played with a legato feel.
 This doesn’t mean you have to play using legato techniques like hammer-ons and pull-offs.
 Simply try to let the notes play out for their full values with minimal space between them.

 The first note of these bass lines is usually the root, but it can be another chord tone.
-For our purposes we will stick with the root.
+For our purposes, we will stick with the root.
 The question then is what do we play for the other three notes?
 There are three chief approaches used to fill out walking basslines: Chromatics, arpeggios and scales.

 All of the following examples in this music lesson will use the chord progression G to C. Additionally, they all end with a note that will lead into a G, allowing you to loop the bassline.

-This approach is centered around using half-step motion to get to the root of the next chord.
+This approach is centred around using half-step motion to get to the root of the next chord.
 Despite the fact that the notes are chromatic, notice they don’t grate on your ears at all.

 Once you get a feel for it, it is easy to use this approach anytime you want.
 Be careful, because it can start getting redundant.
 The key is to mix the half-step motion in with the other techniques to create a smooth path to the next chord.
 The most important concept to take away from this technique is the half-step approach to each chord’s root note.
 This half-step approach works in just about any bassline.